craftyc0der/craftycoder.com/content/blog/math-edu-1/index.md

 summary = """

 After listening to an astounding [NPR story](https://www.npr.org/2017/07/19/538092649/say-goodbye-to-x-y-should-community-colleges-abolish-algebra) about California community colleges dropping its intermediate algebra requirement because of racial differences in success in the class, I decided I would see if I could teach my son algebra.
 He had just finished the first grade.
-Let;s see what that experience taught me about math and racism.
+Let's see what, if anything, that experience taught me about math and racism.

 """